-The distance between low tide and the consent boundary was measured from positions established by positioning the survey vessel over low water.
-Separation distances between the existing consent boundary and the low tide mark were: low tide 3 = 50 m, low tide 1 = 23 m and low tide 2 = 133 m (Figure 3, Plate 3).
+The distance between low tide and the inshore proposed consent boundary was measured by positioning the survey vessel over low water.
+Separation distance between the proposed consent boundary and the low tide mark was approximately 39 m (Figure 3).

 Table 1.
 Depths recorded from the corners of mussel farming surface structures, consent corners and low tide positions.
 Depths adjusted to datum.
 Coordinates = NZTM (Northing/Easting).